- Chemistry Manufacturing and Controls

 - Other non-life-threatening and life-threatening viral infections

 We believe early consultation with DAVP can be valuable in the development of promising new drugs, by allowing identification of optimal strategies for efficient data collection.
-We encourage you to initiate discussions with us early in the drug development process, so that you will have the opportunity to consider our recommendations in planning your nonclinical and clinical development programs.
+We encourage you to initiate discussions with us early in the drug development process, so that you will have the opportunity to consider our recommendations in planning your product quality, nonclinical, and clinical development programs.

 The chemistry, manufacturing and controls section of your Pre-IND submission should provide enough information to assure us that the identity, strength, quality, and purity of the new drug are adequately characterized to assess its safety and to allow interpretability of preclinical studies and clinical investigations.
 Your submission should include descriptions of the identity of the drug substance, components and composition of the finished dosage form, name of the manufacturer(s), manufacturing processes, product specifications, analytical methodology, and where available, stability of the drug substance and the finished dosage form.